-There are two assignments associated with the unit and they are equally weighted:
+There are two assignments associated with the unit:

 - Critical review of a topical research paper.
 Students will be asked to read and critically review a recently published research paper in the field of evolutionary biology under guidance from the tutor.
 In particular students will be asked to consider how the paper fits within the published literature, whether it fulfils its aims and advances understanding of evolutionary biology and whether its design and methods are sound (1,500 - 2,000 words). - 2.
-A piece of writing, discussing the design of scientific studies.
+A piece of writing that applies principles of how scientific research is conducted.
 After discussion with the tutor, students will be asked to design their own study investigating the behaviour of an organism of their choice from an evolutionary perspective.
-Students will be expected to introduce the system under study, what factors should be considered in the design of a scientific study and what particular hypotheses they are planning to investigate (1,500 2,000 words).
+Students will be expected to introduce the system under study, what factors should be considered in the design of their proposed scientific study and what particular hypotheses they are planning to investigate (1,500 2,000 words).